How to Build an Image Crawler Without Coding

 Now that we've arrived on the page with the full-sized image, things are a lot easier.

+Click on the full-sized image, then select “Extract the URL of the selected image”.
 As always, check the data panel and make sure we have the desired data extracted correctly.

 Step 4: Add pagination to crawl across pages

-Click on "Go to the webpage", spot "Next page" button then click on it.
-Select "Loop clicked the selected link" on the Action Tips panel.
+Click on “Go to the webpage”, spot the “Next page” button then click on it.
+Select “Loop clicked the selected link” on the Action Tips panel.

-Step 5: Run your crawler!
+Step 5: Run your crawler

 Example 3: Getting Full-sized Images from Thumbnails

 I am sure you have seen something similar when you shop online or if you happen to run an online store.
-For product images, thumbnail images are definitely the most common forms of image display.
+For product images, thumbnail images are definitely the most common form of image display.
 The use of thumbnails substantially reduces bandwidth and loading time, making it much more friendly for people to browse through different products.

 There are two ways to extract the full-sized images from the thumbnails using Octoparse.

-Option 1 - You can set up a loop click to click through each of the thumbnails, then proceed to extract the full-sized image once loaded.
+Option 1: You can set up a loop click to click through each of the thumbnails, then proceed to extract the full-sized image once loaded.

 Before we start the work, it's worthwhile to confirm if this tactic can be applied by looking at the image URL for the thumbnail and its full-sized counterpart.
 So I handpicked one of the thumbnails to check.